-CFP Board has adopted Fitness Standards that apply to Respondents who are candidates for CFP® certification and former CFP® professionals seeking reinstatement who have relinquished CFP® certification.
+CFP Board has adopted Fitness Standards-that apply to provides the standards against which CFP Board will evaluate the ethical fitness of Respondents who are candidates for CFP[®] certification and former CFP[®] professionals seeking reinstatement who have relinquished CFP[®] certification. whose certification CFP Board has not suspended or temporarily barred.